Managing Your Dotfiles With Git and Make

 $ cd ~/dotfiles && git init

-1. Move your .bashrc to ~/dotfiles/.
-Make sure to omit the . so it's not hidden in your repo:
+Move .bashrc to ~/dotfiles/.
+Make sure to omit the . so it's not hidden in the repo:

 $ mv ~/.bashrc ~/dotfiles/bashrc